 Monday–Friday: 9 a.m.–5 p.m.

 Whether due to the aging process or genetics, many people have excess upper eyelid tissue or a loss of volume or bags under the lower eyelid.
 Eyelid surgery or eyelid lift is a procedure that tightens tissues and removes excess skin to create a youthful and refreshed look.
 Board-certified plastic surgeon Dr. Armando Soto performs eyelid surgery, also known as blepharoplasty at his Orlando practice to correct droopy or puffy eyelids.
-He will offer the best and most effective treatment plan customized to your specific aesthetic needs.
+Men and women from Winter Park, Kissimmee, and throughout central Florida choose Dr. Soto for eyelid surgery because he offers the best and most effective treatment plan customized to your specific aesthetic needs.

 Now at 56 years old, I only wish I had found Dr. Soto sooner!
 Not only does Dr. Soto’s work speak for itself, but one consultation with him and you will understand why he has such a great reputation.
 His incredible professionalism, compassion and comprehensive care or his patients sets him apart from the rest.
 He took the time during each visit to answer all of my questions and helped me to make the best decision for my body each time.– Anonymous, RateMDs